-Apple doesn't have an official method for individually locking sensitive apps like Photos with a passcode, but luckily there's a workaround that was introduced in iOS 12 with Screen Time.
+Apple doesn't have an official method for individually locking sensitive apps like Photos with a passcode, but luckily there's a workaround that was introduced with the Screen Time feature that first came out in iOS 12.

 If you really want to make sure one of your apps is inaccessible, you can use Apple's App Limits feature to do so.
 Here's how:

 - Make sure Screen Time is enabled and a Screen Time passcode is set by choosing the "Use Screen Time Passcode" option

 - Tap on App Limits and Tap on the Add Limit option.

 - Choose the category that you want.
 If you want to lock the Photos app, it's in the "Creativity" category.

 - Tap on the app that you've picked and then tap Next.

 - At the slider where you select the time, choose 1 minute.